 Short-term lead generation tactics are great when you…

 Are trying to prove the conversion rate of a new website

 Need to generate new leads for your service offering

 But remember, short-term lead generation tactics can be costly because – in most instances – you are either paying for results, particularly with PPC, eating into profit margins (as with a discount) or using a lot of internal resources (as with events).

 What strategies belong to long-term lead generation?

 Unlike short-term lead generation tactics which end after they’re done, long-term lead generation tactics have no end date and get better over time.

-Think search engine optimisation (SEO), content marketing, lead nurture pathways.
-These long term lead generation strategies (SEO and content marketing in particular) lay a strong foundation for your future marketing activity and enable you to generate targeted organic traffic (from all channels other than paid) over a period of time.
+Think search engine optimisation (SEO), content marketing, and lead nurture pathways.
+These long-term lead generation strategies (SEO and content marketing in particular) lay a strong foundation for your future marketing activity and enable you to generate targeted organic traffic (from all channels other than paid) over a period of time.

 Let’s dig into each one.